wcolemanred/ShelterVR/README.md

 7. Click on the **Play** (icon) button on the top center of the window to stop the play mode

 #### Build and run on Android
-Now that our authentication flow is operational, we can build and deploy on Android.
+Now that our authentication flow is operational, let's build and deploy on Android.

 1. Open the **File > Build Settings** menu
 2. Make sure that: